-Have you ever came home from work, kicked off your shoes and felt your feet throb as if you just finished a marathon?
+Have you ever come home from work, kicked off your shoes and felt your feet throb as if you just finished a marathon?
 Unfortunately, for many people this is a common experience.

 Consider how often you think about the health of your feet.
 If they aren’t in pain, probably not often.
 Most people only think about their feet when they’re buying shoes or getting a pedicure, and in both instances it’s about how they look, not how they function.